btantlinger/wp-plugin-base/README.md

 - `HasShortcode`: Shortcode functionality
 - `HasWidget`: Widget functionality

+### 7. Lifecycle Management

+The Plugin Base now includes a Lifecycle enum that defines different plugin lifecycle events:

+1. Plugin management events:
+   - INSTALL: When the plugin is first installed
+   - ACTIVATE: When the plugin is activated
+   - DEACTIVATE: When the plugin is deactivated
+   - UNINSTALL: When the plugin is uninstalled/deleted

+2. Runtime lifecycle events:
+   - BOOTSTRAP: Very early, before WordPress fully loads (plugins_loaded hook)
+   - INIT: Standard init hook
+   - ADMIN_INIT: Admin-specific initialization
+   - READY: After everything is loaded (wp_loaded hook)

+Components can now be registered for specific lifecycle events by implementing the `register_on()` method.

-### 5. Component Registration
+### 8. Component Registration

 The Plugin Base uses a component-based architecture where functionality is encapsulated in classes that implement the `ComponentInterface`.
-This interface defines three key methods:
+This interface defines four key methods:

-#### ComponentInterface Methods
+#### Component Interface Methods

 - **`register()`**: This method is called when a component is being registered.
 It's where the component should set up its WordPress hooks, filters, and other initialization code.
 This is the main entry point for a component's functionality.